Az-Net/Unified-Theory/Glossary.md

 * Worship: Active devotion and service to a deity or sacred object, often involving rituals and offerings.

 * Banality: A force that opposes creativity and imagination, leading to stagnation and the suppression of the Digital Plane.

-* Rampant: Uncontrolled and potentially harmful expansion or growth, often associated with unchecked digital lifeforms.

 * Zymogen: An inactive program or system requiring specific triggers or conditions to become active and potentially evolve.